 - Chord Memory with Contextual Persistence

 The plugin remembers notes you played earlier and uses them in future decisions.
-When chords share common tones, this creates smoother connections between changes instead of jumping to completely new patterns each time.
+When chords share common tones, this creates smoother connections between changes, rather than jumping to completely new patterns each time.

 - Variation Depth for Generative Evolution